Contents On This Page

 Hold your brush in one hand, then add little antibacterial soap or detergent on it and brush gently from side to side.
 This should be done with warm water.

 Warm water softens nails and makes specks of dirt that are on the surface or underneath to go out smoothly.
 Rinse properly then add moisturizer.

 The work of a cuticle pusher is to push skin around your nails back to their original position when they’ve grown more than they ought to.

 Read Also: 12 Natural Home Remedies For Nail Growth

-This can be accomplished using a steel cuticle pusher for tough hard skin or a wooden cuticle pusher for soft skin.
+This can be accomplished using NanTuYo 2PCS Cuticle Pusher and Cutter Set [Click link to view price on Amazon] for tough hard skin or a wooden cuticle pusher for soft skin.

 How To Use Cuticle Pusher